Form a Limited Liability Company in Missouri

 Your business name for your LLC must be uniquely your own.
 No other business can have the right to use your name.
 And at the very least, you need a name that is available in your state — according to the State of Missouri LLC databases.

-If you’d like help doing a name search on your own, go to the article we’ve created, entitled, Is My Business Name Available?.
-SunDoc can also easily run your name search for you.
+You can run a name search on your own, or SunDoc can also easily run your name search or reserve your LLC name for you.
 This service charges a reasonable fee.

 Also keep in mind remember that it’s smart to make sure there are no registered trademarks on the name that you choose for your LLC.